MicroBot: Development

 MicroBot was unveiled on October 18, 2010, via a press release.
 It was developed by Naked Sky Entertainment and published by Electronic Arts.
-It was released on the Xbox 360 via Xbox Live Arcade on December 29, 2010, and on PlayStation 3 via the PlayStation Network on January 4, 2011.
+It was released on the Xbox 360 via Xbox Live Arcade on December 29, 2010, and on PlayStation 3 via the PlayStation Network in 2011.
 Glazer cited several titles as inspiration for the game; older twin-stick shooters Robotron and Smash TV, 2003's Geometry Wars, the popular dungeon crawler series Diablo and fellow Electronic Arts title Spore were also cited as inspiration for their elements of customization.
 During its unveiling critics also cited similarities to the films Osmosis Jones and The Incredible Journey.
 It also was compared to the games R-Type Final, Einhänder, and Blasteroids.
 In response Jason Haber of Electronic Arts stated "we hope it invokes a lot of pleasant memories of older games but also creates new ones."

 In speaking of the game's setting Haber stated "We wanted to take gamers to a place they have rarely visited before — the world inside the human body.
 The fluid dynamics of the world and the customization of the MicroBot come together to create a unique take on the arcade shooter genre."
 Naked Sky Entertainment Chief Technical Officer Joshua Glazer further explained the game's fluid dynamics. "[The game] has a really intense fluid simulation.
-The fluid isn’t just for graphical effect though- you’ll feel it pushing you around as it spurts and spews all over the place."
+The fluid isn't just for graphical effect though- you’ll feel it pushing you around as it spurts and spews all over the place."

 Reception

-MicroBot was met with mixed reception from critics, but moderate reception overall.
-It currently averages a score of 62.27% for the Xbox 360 and 69.00% for the PlayStation 3 at GameRankings, a video game aggregate website.
-Fellow aggregate website Metacritic reports similar scores; 63/100 for the Xbox 360 and 61/100 for the PlayStation 3.
-Reviewers were divided in their individual scores on the game.
-The lowest score came from Edge, who rated MicroBot 4/10.
-The highest score, a 95/100, came from Phil Owen of GameFront.
+MicroBot received "mixed" reviews on both platforms according to the review aggregation website Metacritic.
 Ars Technica gave the game a "buy" rating.

 Reviewers generally praised the visual and audio design aspects of the game.
 RunDLC reviewer Chris Buffa praised the visual presentation.
 "The designers did outstanding work bringing the human body to life, with red blood cells, tissue, veins and bone."
-Chris Waters of GameSpot also praised the games visuals.
+Chris Waters of GameSpot also praised the game's visuals.
 He called them a "vivid imagining of microscopic environments."
 He noted that the game's setting was convincing due to the visual design and "ethereal, atmospheric" soundtrack.
-The reviewer from Edge felt that the game made a strong first impression.
+Edge felt that the game made a strong first impression.
 They called the introduction sequence and soundtrack "high-class presentation".
 Kristan Reed, reviewer for Eurogamer, stated that players will want to convince their friends to try the game "thanks to the mere beauty of its organic environments."
-Dakota Grabowski of GameZone called the game's soundtrack "beautifully creepy."
+Dakota Grabowski of GameZone called the Xbox 360 version's soundtrack "beautifully creepy."